Amarsmer/BlueBoat/README.md

 - [acados solver](https://docs.acados.org/index.html) used for MPC computation
 - [mavros](https://github.com/mavlink/mavros)

+## Real robot
+This code is meant to interact with the [BlueRobotics BlueBoat](https://bluerobotics.com/store/boat/blueboat/blueboat/)

+A detailled software integration tutorial can be found [here](bluerobotics.com/learn/blueboat-software-setup/)

+Interaction with ROS2 uses the [blue-os ROS2 app](https://github.com/itskalvik/blueos-ros2) (can be directly installed through BlueOS app tab):

+High-level interaction is done with [QGroundControl](https://s3.amazonaws.com/downloads.bluerobotics.com/QGC/latest/QGroundControl.AppImage)

 # Installation

 - Clone the package and its dependencies (if from source) in your ROS 2 workspace `src` and compile with `colcon build`, make sure you are in the parent folder of `src` when compiling.